 We never intended to shoot for the moon and post the highest returns and we never set out with a growth-at-all-costs mentality.
-We wanted, for ourselves and for our investors, the ability to look past the inflammatory clickbait news articles and the yapping TV pundits when the market screens are exclusively red.
+We wanted, for ourselves and for our investors, the ability to look past the doom and gloom news when the market screens are exclusively red.
 Look past the headlines, look past the recessions, focus on positioning to withstand corrections and come out strong on the other side.

 Eliot Bencuya is the co-founder and CEO of Streitwise.
 Eliot has extensive experience identifying, underwriting, and executing value-add real estate investments.

 Prior to forming Streitwise, he was a Vice President of Acquisitions for Canyon Capital Realty Advisors and the Canyon-Johnson Urban Funds, where he was responsible for originating, underwriting, structuring and executing transactions in the Pacific Northwest, Northern California and Midwest regions.
 Mr. Bencuya also held positions at Sovereign Investment Company (a subsidiary of the Marcus and Millichap Company) and the investment banking division of Merrill Lynch & Co.
 He holds a Bachelor of Arts degree in Economics and International Studies from Yale University, and a Masters of Business Administration degree from the Haas School of Business at the University of California, Berkeley.
 Mr. Bencuya is a member of ULI.